tmarkovski/json-bbs-signatures/spec/spec.md

 <dl>
   <dt>Normalization Algorithm</dt>
-  <dd>Deterministicly transform a JSON document into unique addressable statements that unambiguously describe each JSON node</dd>
+  <dd>Deterministicly transform a JSON document into unique statements that unambiguously describe each JSON node</dd>
   <dt>Selective Disclosure</dt>
-  <dd>Ppply projections to reduce the JSON document into a subset of the original to satisfy selective disclosure requirements</dd>
+  <dd>Apply projections to reduce the JSON document into a subset of the original to satisfy selective disclosure requirements</dd>
   <dt>Document Definition</dt>
-  <dd>JSON documents should be described using a standardized vocabulary and schemas</dd>
+  <dd>JSON documents should be described using a standardized vocabulary and schemas.
+Consuming applications should be able to validate and interpret a document based on a pre-defined schema.</dd>
   <dt>Signature Format</dt>
-  <dd>standardized format of reperesenting the signatures</dd>
+  <dd>Standardized format of reperesenting the signatures</dd>
 </dl>

 ### Normalization Algorithm